 Lake / Backwaters

 The island of Valiyaparamba is a long strip of land between the Kavvayi Backwaters and the Arabian Sea.
 This inhabited island is approximately 16 sq. km in size.
 Valiyaparamba Backwaters are fed by four rivers and the entire region is famous for a cluster of picturesque little islands.
-Though not popular as Alappuzha Backwaters, Valiyaparamba Backwaters are the largest backwaters in North-Kerala and the third largest backwaters in Kerala.
+Though not popular as Alappuzha Backwaters, Valiyaparamba Backwaters are the largest backwaters in North Kerala and the third-largest backwaters in Kerala.
 A National Waterway passes through the island.

-Blessed with lush green flora and picture-perfect sparkling blue backwaters, Valiyaparamba Backwater region is being developed as satellite destination for Bekal.
+Blessed with lush green flora and picture-perfect sparkling blue backwaters, the Valiyaparamba Backwater region is being developed as a satellite destination for Bekal.
 Kerala Government has assigned Bekal Resorts Development Corporation (BRDC) to implement a rural community tourism project in this region.
 To explore this cleanest backwater destination, BRDC has introduced boating facilities, such as houseboats from Kottappuram (near Nileshwar) for the benefit of tourists to experience the backwater cruise.
 Recently a boat terminal has been developed at Ayitti and Edayilakkad in the Valiyaparamba Backwaters.
-Government ferries are available at Ayitti which let you travel the whole stretch of Valiyaparamba Backwaters.
+Government ferries are available at Ayitti which lets you travel the whole stretch of Valiyaparamba Backwaters.

 Cost: Rs.
 15 for Ferry, Rs.
 2000 for 1 Hour Houseboat & Rs.
 8000 - 10000 for Overnight Houseboat